Documentation Index

 Prompt cache reset behavior

 reset_prompt_cache only affects what can be reused after the swap.
-It does not interrupt the active turn above.
+It does not interrupt the active turn (the in-flight HTTP stream), but it affects the next turn in the same session and new sessions.

 Need help?